kazuito/vscode-dippet/README.md

   ]
 }
 ```
-*The command `uuid.generate` in this example requires [UUID Generator](https://marketplace.visualstudio.com/items?itemName=netcorext.uuid-generator).
+*The command uuid.generate in this example requires [UUID Generator](https://marketplace.visualstudio.com/items?itemName=netcorext.uuid-generator).

+### Scope

 `Language ID` : The language of snippets applied.
-You can specify `"*"` to apply to all languages.
+You can specify "*" to apply to all languages.

+### Snippet

 - `prefix` : The trigger word for its snippet.